What is single-tenancy? How's it different from multi-tenancy?

 How single-tenancy works

-In a single-tenancy architecture, every tenant will have their own single database and software instance, which isolates each tenant's data from one another.
+In a single-tenancy architecture, every tenant has their own single database and software instance, which isolates each tenant's data from one another.
 In addition, the architecture only allows one instance per SaaS server.
-Each piece of software may be purpose-built for the new tenant, or the tenant can customize the user interface (UI) after installation.
+Each piece of software might be purpose-built for the new tenant, or the tenant can customize the user interface (UI) after installation.
 Once the software is installed locally, tenants can typically customize the software to best suit what is needed for their specific environment, but they do not have access to any underlying code.

 Each tenant's data should also have an isolated backup, so if there is any data loss, tenants should have an easy time restoring their data.
-In addition, tenants can typically choose when to install any available updates individually, instead of waiting for the service provider to do so.
+In addition, tenants can typically choose when to install any available updates individually instead of waiting for the service provider to do so.

 Cloud adoption of single-tenancy architectures in cloud computing is common as well.
-In most cases, if someone is using a private cloud service or a third-party cloud offering, it is most likely a single-tenant system.
+In most cases, if someone uses a private cloud service or a third-party cloud offering, it is most likely a single-tenant system.
 This is because an individual would be the only customer with access to that instance, with security and management options as well as individual controls.

 Benefits and drawbacks of single-tenancy